 tip.
 The normal leaves are heart or spade shaped - all those other leaves

 belong to other weeds.
 This herb does best in moist shady locations.

 Ngo Om -

-chicken but is also used in China and Japan.
-The flavor can best be described
+in Vietnam, but is also used in China and Japan.
+In Chinese, Japanese

 [Verdolagas (Mexico); Sanhti, Punarva (India); Pigweed, Little Hogweed,